Ravel vs ClickUp: when "everything in one place" slows a small eng team

 Pricing

 ClickUp charges per user with feature gates across tiers.
 Every new hire, contractor, or QA engineer added to the workspace adds to the bill.
-Ravel is $19/month for the entire workspace — unlimited team members, all features included.
+Ravel is $19/month for the entire workspace with unlimited team members and all features included.

 A designer joins for one sprint: same price.
 The team grows from 8 to 15 next quarter: same price.
 No tier math, no seat negotiations.

-14-day free trial, full AI and GitHub sync, no credit card required.
+14-day free trial, full workspace access, no credit card required.

 GitHub & integrations

 Ravel connects to GitHub natively.
 When a PR merges, the linked task completes automatically.
-Non-code tasks — design uploads, spec documents, external links — each have their own completion rule evaluated by AI.
+Non-code tasks like design uploads, spec documents, and external links each have their own completion rule evaluated by AI.
 The graph reflects what actually shipped.

 Adoption & learning curve

-For mixed teams — engineering plus design, QA, and PM — Ravel lowers the participation bar.
-You do not need everyone fluent in ClickUp; you need everyone able to finish their task and let AI update the graph.
+For mixed teams of engineering, design, QA, and PM, Ravel lowers the participation bar.
+You do not need everyone fluent in ClickUp.
+You need everyone able to finish their task and let AI update the graph.

 FAQ